-- An incident happens and the referee instructs VAR to take a closer look.
+- An incident happens, and the referee instructs VAR to look closer.
 Or VAR instructs the referee that they need to review the situation.

 - The video assistant referees watch replays of the action from various angles to ensure the correct decision.

-- The referee is informed by the VAR panel of the correct decision, via a headset where they can communicate with one another.
+- The VAR panel informs the referee of the correct decision via a headset where they can communicate.

 - The referee can agree with the VAR panel, or